apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 ### More Widgets

 Is that all?
 Definitely not!
-We'll discuss "pieces" and other strategies for creating custom widgets in a later tutorial.
+We'll discuss custom widgets, "pieces" and other strategies for creating editable content in later tutorials.
+But first, let's look at some intermediate frontend topics, like navigation and image sizes.

-Oh, and there's the `apostrophe-html` widget.
-If you absolutely must.